wangjenn/selfcompassion-llm/README.md

 ## ✅ Evaluation Results

 - The Self-Compassion RAG system was evaluated on a golden dataset of 20 queries with labeled relevant documents.
+- The app is deployed and running [LIVE](https://selfcompassion.streamlit.app/)

 ### Performance Metrics